hackerschoice/hackerschoice.github.io/segfault/token/index.md

 TOKENS give you more bandwidth, processing power, storage space and allow you to log in to your Root Server when there is a contention for resources (e.g. when under attack).

 Tokens are available from the [SysCops](https://t.me/thcorg).
-They are not for sale but we hand them out rather freely.
+Explain your project in the channel if you like to get a TOKEN.
+They are not for sale.
 Here are a few tips how to get a Token:

  * Participate in the discussions.
  * Share your ideas, comments and concerns.
  * Find bugs.
- * Join our efforts.
-Help us.
+ * Projects that help the community.
- * Work on great projects.
+ * Projects that are new and exciting.
  * Save the world.